Cornell-University-Combat-Robotics/Training-fa23/Scanvenger-Hunt/task4/instruction.md

 Before process further, make sure you pull the changes made by other people first by run [git pull] once.

-Please make a new branch with your name, create a copy of the html code of index.html in the task4 foler named [YOUR-NAME_website.html], and edit the copy to display your name.
+Please make a new branch with your name, create a copy of the html code of index.html in the task4 folder named [YOUR-NAME_website.html], and edit the copy to display your name.
 Make sure you add your changes, commit and push your changes to your branch.
 Task 4 is successfully completed after you showed a trainer your "website".

 **Note: Please make sure you are making the copy inside of the task4 folder, not anywhere else